Measure your social media ROI in 5 easy steps

 Now, would you feel differently if I said that in some places, girls are more likely to be forced into child marriage than ever go to school?
 Even though I’ve eliminated the large number, the statement – which I use on CARE’s social media to raise awareness – has a deeper impact because it provides context, and a means of comparison.

 The same is true for social media metrics and measuring your social return on investment (ROI).
 When you start adding likes, follows, retweets, shares, etc., you can come up with some very big numbers, which are all but meaningless when not presented with proper context.

 Below I outline how to measure your ROI on social media marketing in 5 easy steps.

 Step 1: Determine your social media marketing goals and the metrics that will track your success

-A social media ROI isn’t going to magically appear.
+Your ROI on social media isn’t going to magically appear.
 First you have to outline why you’re using social media at all.
 Are you trying to raise money?
 Get the word out about your cause?
 Get more visits to your website?
 All of the above?
-Before you can determine your social media ROI you have to decide what has to happen to make you successful.
+Before you can determine your ROI on social media you have to decide what has to happen to make you successful.

 See some suggestions below of metrics that will prove your impact in regards to key social media goals (hover over the table and click on the question marks to read more about how you can track each metric).

 Step 2: Track your numbers monthly